mteu/version-bumper/README.md

   defaults to auto-detection in current working directory, can be configured in `composer.json` as well (see config section below)
+* `--dry-run`: Do not perform any write operations, just calculate and display version bumps

 ### PHP API